matthewyang204/FlyLab-JS-Local/README.md

 Select binaries for Macs and Windows PCs are available

-Chromebook users: download the source code and unzip it, double-clicking the index.html file to launch
+Chromebook users: download the source code and unzip it, double-clicking the index.html file in folder to launch